revng/revng/docs/RevambUsage.rst

 :``-c``, ``--coverage-path``: Path where the list of the address ranges that
                               have been translated should be stored (in CSV form).
-This option is deprecated in favor of using `revamb-dump` and will be removed.
+This option is deprecated in favor of using `revng-dump` and will be removed.
 Default:
                               ``OUTFILE.coverage.csv``
 :``-d``, ``--debug``: Enable verbose debugging info during execution.
 The
                       argument is a comma-separated list of keywords identifying